eunikolsky/reactb/README.md

 ## Installation

 Download the latest binary from the [releases page](https://github.com/eunikolsky/reactb/releases), available for linux and macos, `x86_64`.
+You need to make it executable (on linux and macos): `chmod +x ~/downloads/reactb-0.1.0-Linux`, and on macos, also convince it to run the executable: `xattr -dr com.apple.quarantine ~/Downloads/reactb-0.1.0-macOS`.

 Or you can build it yourself, see below.

 ## Usage